 Natural Born Writer – The Telling Trait

 Natural born writers catalog sensory data.
-They store emotional reactions and poignant bits of dialogue as events unfold around them.
-This happens out of no conscious effort on the writer’s part.
+They store details and emotional reactions and poignant bits of dialogue as events unfold around them.
+This requires no conscious effort on the writer’s part.
 It just happens.
-No matter how nightmarish the experience, no matter how spiritually elevating, how tender, or loving, or awe-inspiring, no matter how devastating or painful – writers record story details.
+No matter how nightmarish the experience, no matter how spiritually elevating, how tender, or loving, or awe-inspiring, no matter how devastating or painful – a writer records story details.

 You, who are writers, think back to an early memory.
 Delve for an experience when you were five or six years of age.
 It’s all there, isn’t it?
-The scent of oil and pine as the Christmas tree dries under the hot blinking lights.
-A taffeta dress and tulle slip scratching your legs as you climb up on Santa’s lap.
-You remember staring at this fat stranger in red, wondering why your mother is so insistent that Santa Claus is real when clearly his beard is fake.
+Remember climbing onto Santa’s lap.
+I stared at that fat stranger in red, and wondered why my mother had been so insistent that Santa Claus is real when clearly his beard is fake.
 One good pull and…

 Stress is not your enemy.
 If you are a natural born writer every trauma is being recorded for future use.
 Every major event in your life is subject to the scrutiny of your writer’s mind scouring it for story riches.